Frequently Asked COVID-19 Vaccine Questions

 Which vaccine is most effective against the variants?

 All of the approved vaccines are satisfactorily effective against the major variants.
 Initial studies suggest the Pfizer vaccine is slightly more effective against certain variants, such as the South Africa variant.
-However, both vaccines produce such powerful levels of immune protection that they can withstand some drop in potency and still guard people from getting sick.
+However, all vaccines produce such powerful levels of immune protection that they can withstand some drop in potency and still guard people from getting sick.
 Additionally, the Johnson & Johnson vaccine is the only vaccine tested globally and proven to be effective on a global scale.
 Variants are a rapidly developing situation and it is useful to have a diversity of vaccines.
 Thus, it is difficult to compare clinical studies in the context of variants.

 Will the approved vaccines be effective against variants?

 Variants are a rapidly developing situation.
 While the vaccines may be slightly less effective against some variants, vaccines still offer promising protection from variants.
 Importantly, vaccines also protect recipients from severe illness and death in the event that they do get sick.